ruddra/ruddra1.github.io/source/_posts/2014-09-01-perodic-tasks-by-celery-3-dot-1-example.markdown

         send_mail('subject', 'body', 'from_me@admin.com' , ['to_me@admin.com'], fail_silently=False)
 {% endcodeblock %}

-Add resepective credintials/configuration for sending mail, and then add this piece of code in command prompt:-
+Add respective credentials/configurations for sending mail, and then run this piece of code in command prompt:-

 `celery -A blackwidow.communication worker -B -l info`

-and that should do the trick, you will get mails after every 30 seconds.
+And that should do the trick, we will get mails after every 30 seconds.

-PS: Although there might a keyerror, but it won't occur any problems.
+####PS: Although there might a keyerror, but it won't occur any problems.